addiva-elektronik/addiva-elektronik.github.io/content/posts/2023-05-15-mac-learning.md

 draft: false
 ---

 This post illustrates _dynamic learning of unicast MAC addresses_ on Linux MAC Bridges, and how to use the `bridge fdb show` command to view the MAC database.
-It expands an [earlier post][Bridging-VLAN-Post] on Bridging and VLANs.
+It expands upon an [earlier post][Bridging-VLAN-Post] on Bridging and VLANs.

 If you wish to try this out yourself, there are hints on exploring _MAC